SimpleArt/recursive_cache/README.md

         yield from generator(n-1)
 ```

-The following is a corrected version using `filter` which performs the recursion greedily while still allowing mostly lazy iterators:
+The following is a corrected version using `return` and `filter` to perform the recursion before any iteration occurs while still allowing mostly lazy iterators:

 ```python
 from itertools import chain